 The General Examination, an oral exam for Ph.D. students, tests a broad knowledge of mathematics plus sufficient knowledge in a specific field to begin dissertation research.
 The specific content of the general examination is established by the individual student's examining committee, which is appointed by the Department of Mathematics and the Graduate School.
 At the general examination, the examining committee shall ascertain whether the student has deficiencies in his or her broad mathematical training.
 The committee can recommend that these deficiencies be corrected.
 The General Exam should be completed before specialized dissertation research is started.
 It must be passed prior to the start of the fourth year of study, unless a postponement is allowed by the Graduate Committee.
 The examining committee shall determine whether the student passes or fails, and if he or she fails, whether or not he or she shall be allowed to take the exam again.
-This The examining committee, which consists of at least five Graduate Faculty Members from the Mathematics Department (together with a Dean's Representative appointed by the Dean of the following four areas:
+The examining committee, which consists of at least five Graduate Faculty Members from the Mathematics Department (together with a Dean's Representative appointed by the Dean of the Graduate School), is called the Advisory Committee.
+It must include at least one representative of at least three of the following four areas: